SRGSSR/srgdataprovider-ios/docs/GETTING_STARTED.md

 SRG Data Provider offers two kinds of publishers:

 - Publishers without pagination support.
-- Publishers optionally supporting pagination, characterized by a signature containing `triggeredBy` and `pageSize` parameters.
+- Publishers optionally supporting pagination, characterized by a signature containing `paginatedBy` and `pageSize` parameters.

 For more information about Combine itself, please have a look at the [official documentation](https://developer.apple.com/documentation/combine).
 The [Using Combine book](https://heckj.github.io/swiftui-notes) is also a great reference but a steep introduction if you have no prior knowledge of functional and reactive programming.